Assessing Your Team’s Sales Collaboration Maturity

 Adding file share is a first basic improvement over emailing everything.
 A more substantial improvement is offering dedicated collaboration tools for the use of prospects.
 This can start as a basic deal room, growing in maturity with more automation and integrations to manage milestones and guide the sales process more and more smoothly.

-3. Forecast & Coaching: Hope is not a Business Strategy
+3. Forecast & Coaching: Certainty is Good

 The number one cause of sales manager terminations is failure to provide an accurate sales forecast.